-Email however, can be managed in faster, more advanced ways.
-For that purpose certain email specific protocols were created.
-By using these protocols, certain programs provide you with an easier and faster way to read, store, delete and send emails.
+Email specific protocols were created to manage email in faster, more advanced ways.
+By using these protocols, certain programs provide you with an easier way to read, store, delete and send emails.

 With IMAP, the emails are downloaded on the client machine, but by default they are not deleted from the server.
 This means that you can re-read those emails on any computer at a later time, by accessing them on your server.
 You’re the one who decides when the emails will be deleted.
 I recommend you pay close attention when you’re setting up your email accounts.
 After all, you only need to do a good job once and you’re set for a long time to come.

 I bet you’ll say it doesn’t much of a difference whether you keep emails on the server or not, but I can tell you that the difference is significant in certain situations.
 Say you are away in another town for a day or two.
 If you verify your email from another computer using POP “without the safety on”, you’ll have to save those emails on a disk for later reference, because they’ll be gone from the server.